 Now that your Vancouver to Calgary road trip is in full swing, you’ll be sure to have high expectations for day 3!

 Epic ski resorts, pretty lakeside parks, unreal mountain biking terrain, and another national park awaits you on Day 3 to blow your mind.

 Stop 1: Sun Peaks

-Less than an hour northeast for Kamloops is one of Canada’s best-known Ski resorts.
-Sun Peaks has over 4,000km of skiable terrain, 137 trails, 13 lifts and a 10-acre terrain park.
+Less than an hour northeast of Kamloops is one of Canada’s best-known Ski resorts.
+Sun Peaks has over 4,000km of skiable terrain, 137 trails, 13 lifts, and a 10-acre terrain park.

 The resort is a mecca for snow lovers.
 But in the summer months, you’ll find the area looking totally different.

 Mountain Biking is a huge summer sport here and with 65km of terrain to explore you’ll never be bored.

 Hiking on the mountain is another great way to soak in the views from high atop the mountain too.

 A must-do trail is the Mt.Morrissey Viewpoint.
 At 4.4km and under 2 hours it’s the perfect way to stretch your legs and get an epic view.